 - Events, gatherings and activities are prohibited, including cultural events, sporting events, weddings, birthday parties, anniversaries, film screenings, coach and boat trips for tourist purposes, exhibitions, congresses, trade and public fairs and impromptu markets.

 - Professional meetings, funerals with a maximum of 50 people and civil weddings (without guests) are allowed.

 - In principle, the following applies: In public places, a distance of two metre must be maintained to all persons who do not live in same own household.
 When meeting in closed rooms, keep a distance of one metre to others and wear a FFP”-mask.

 - For the time being a curfew is in effect from 8 pm to 6 am.

 Exceptions include work and physical and mental recuperation (e.g. walks, jogging, etc.), meeting one’s basic needs (including meeting living needs (e.g. secondary residences), contact with a partner not living in the same household, the exercise of religious activities (such as visits to cemeteries, individual visits to churches and places of worship), basic care for pets.
 All doctors visits (even for non-acute reasons) as well as family obligations and the provision of care and assistance are allowed.

 Where are masks required?

-- A mask that covers the nose and mouth must be worn in public transport, also in the access areas (railway stations, bus stops).
+- FFP2-masks must be worn in public transport (also in the access areas – railway stations, bus stops) and in all shops.

-- Furthermore, masks are compulsory in all public closed spaces.
+- Furthermore, FFP2-masks are compulsory in all public closed spaces.